ridwanbahtiar15/Tickitz-Frontend/README.md

-# Tickitz Movie With React
+# Tickitz Movie With React JS

 <!-- ABOUT THE PROJECT -->